cuustard/uni/MSCI.152.md

 ### Recommender Systems

 Are information filters that provide users with relevant outputs.
+These are used in online stores, streaming servies, social media, and search engines.

+Pros:

+- ...

+Cons:

+- ...

-Big Data:
+### Big Data:

+The 5 V's of Big Data (IBM)

 - Volume
 - Velocity